Mon to Fri:

 Checking Gas Pressure On Gas Stove

-But there are some instances where holding the gas supply for ten minutes is enough to pass a test.
+However, there are some instances where holding the gas supply for ten minutes is enough to pass a test.

 Is A Drop In Pressure Acceptable?

-Holding duration of the pressure might also affect the drop rate and cause low pressure, so it would be best to know about the drop rates from your particular gas supplier.
+Holding the duration of the pressure might also affect the drop rate and cause low pressure, so it would be best to know about the drop rates from your particular gas supplier.

 How Can I Check My Gas Pressure At Home?